Login Sign in

 If GDV is confirmed your dog will receive intravenous fluids (IV fluids) and will have their stomach decompressed using a small catheter placed directly into the stomach.
 Decompression is not resolution, it is just one important step to stabilizing the dog so that he has the best chance of survival.
 He may be given anti-nausea medication and pain control while your veterinarian discusses treatment with you.

-If GDV is confirmed to be the cause of your dog’s dry heaving, your veterinarian will discuss emergency surgery with you.
+If GDV is confirmed, your veterinarian will discuss emergency surgery with you.
 The cost of this surgery is in the $2,500-$4,500 range depending on where you live and other factors relating to your dog.
+If blood supply to the spleen has been significantly compromised, the spleen will also need to be removed (splenectomy).

-If the dog was found not to have GDV then dry heaving will likely be initially treated with anti-nausea medication and fluid supplementation.
+If the dog was found not to have GDV, then he will likely be initially treated with anti-nausea medication and fluid supplementation.
 Additional treatment will depend on the specific cause of your dog’s dry heaving and how ill the dog is overall.
 Determining the specific cause may require diagnostic testing including bloodwork, urinalysis, x-rays, and abdominal ultrasound.

 Whether your dog is diagnosed with GDV or requires additional treatment for something else, you may feel emotionally and financially overwhelmed.
 Having a pet health insurance policy can safeguard you in these situations.
 Your dog can get the necessary tests, treatment, and surgery if needed with a customized policy from Spot Pet Insurance

-If the cause of your dog’s dry heaving is an obstruction then the treatment may be surgical.
-Removal of foreign material can be done on an emergency basis however addressing an obstruction caused by a tumor requires additional diagnostic testing and treatment planning.
+If the cause of your dog’s retching is an obstruction, then the treatment may be surgical.
+Removal of foreign material can be done on an emergency basis.
+However, addressing an obstruction caused by a tumor requires additional diagnostic testing and treatment planning.

 For other causes of dry heaving, medical therapy may be sufficient.
 Hospitalization may be recommended depending on the dog’s other symptoms and the severity of his illness.